glitchdotcom/Proto.js/README.md

 Proto.js - Prototypical Inheritance Embraced
 ============================================
-Prototypical inheritance in JavaScript is actually kind of cool, but in addition to deviating from the inheritance most people are used to, it's annoyingly hard to use (``Object.create`` wasn't even added until ES5, and even that is a little unfriendly).
+Prototypical inheritence in JavaScript is actually kind of cool, but in addition to deviating from the inheritance most people are used to, it's annoyingly hard to use (``Object.create`` wasn't even added until ES5, and even that is a little unfriendly).
 ``Proto.js`` embraces JavaScripts prototypical inheritance and makes it easy to create